rohan843/cybersecurity-notes/README.md

 3. **Dark Web**: It can only be accessed using special software.
 It generally carries a negative connotation since it is the preferred web layer for criminals because of the secrecy it provides.

 ## NIST's Risk Management Framework

+There are **7 steps** in the RMF:

+1. Prepare
+2. Categorize
+3. Select
+4. Implement
+5. Assess
+6. Authorize
+7. Monitor